onflow/flow/flips/20201125-bip-44-multi-account.md

 not be assumed that this index will reflect the on-chain account key index for any key.

+When generating a new key pair for an account, the Key Index to use in the path to generate the new key should be the smallest unused Key Index available which has not yet been used to generate a key on the account.

 ### Legacy Path

 There exist Flow accounts with keys on them which have been generated using the